Headley, Surrey: Headley Court

 Walter Cunliffe, later 1st Baron Cunliffe and the Governor of the Bank of England, was given the original farmhouse estate, formerly the main manor, and its remaining 300 acres, Headley Court, in 1880 by his father on the condition that he would make a career in banking rather than become a farmer.
 He redeveloped it in 1898.
 The family fortune had been made by Walter's grandfather, James Cunliffe, through his development of the North Eastern Railway.

+Following the Cunliffes, Headley Court became a military hospital (originally an RAF Hospital).
+Its playing fields can be used for helicopters.
+This unit closed in September 2018, and the site was bought for redevelopment in May 2019 by Angle Property.